The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 sample = resample_cycles(resp)

-Later we’ll resample the data several times, so we can see how much variation there is due to random sample.
+Later we’ll resample the data several times, so we can see how much variation there is due to random sampling.

 The following figure shows the results with resampling, compared to the results from the previous section without resampling, shown as dotted lines.